 The country programme works primarily through farmer commodity producer groups, seed producer groups, research stations, local NGOs, civil society organisations and local government to reach smallholder farmers.

 Full Name: Republic of Zambia

 Major Languages: English (Official),Bemba, Tonga, Numerous indigenous languages

-Major Regions: Christianity, Traditional Beliefs
+Major Religions: Christianity, Traditional Beliefs

 KAOMA FARM DEVELOPMENT PROJECT

-LOCAL DEVELOPMENT PROJECT
+IRISH AID LOCAL DEVELOPMENT PROGRAMME

 Luwingu & Mbala

-ENHANCED LIVESTOCK, TRADE & ENTERPRISE II
+ENHANCED LIVESTOCK TRADE & ENTERPRISE II

 STRENGTHENING CLIMATE RESILIENCE IN THE KAFUE SUB-BASIN